jonthysell/RomSift/README.md

-# rom-sift #
+# romsift #

-rom-sift is utility for sifting through large ROM collections.
+romsift is utility for sifting through large ROM collections.

 TEGS is open-source under the MIT license.